sparkfish/augraphy/doc/source/augmentations/inkshifter.rst

 --------
 Overview
 --------
-The Inkshifter Augmentation applies a noise map on the image and displaces the text on the image
+The Inkshifter Augmentation applies a noise map on the image and displaces the text on the image.
+For additional input such as mask, keypoints and bounding boxes, only mask is supported.

 Code example: